skirtapaieo/development-101/README.md

 Welcome to 2023!

-I felt that I lost my software foundation, so now i try to have a few hobby/startup projects ongoing (startup repository).
+I felt that I missed software, so now i try to have a few hobby/startup projects ongoing (startup repository).
 On my path I end up doing: courses, training, drills, experiments, research.

 # Courses in 2023